isomerpages/moe-scgs/_others/Careers.md

 ---
 title: Careers
-permalink: /Careers
+permalink: /Careers/
 description: ""
 ---
 # **Careers**

 Singapore Chinese Girls’ School is an independent school with a vision to be an asset to the country by developing capable women of character and relevance.
 We offer both GCE O-Level and Integrated Programmes.

-**We invite applications for the following position: English Literature Teacher (Secondary)**
+**We invite applications for the following position: Biology Teacher (Jan – April 2023)**

 **Key Responsibilities**